GabrielDobre2506/Coffeeshop_Online_Store/README.md

 # Coffeeshop_Online_Store
  This website was developed using Django 3.2.9 and Python 3.6.8.
- In order to run this project you need to run a few commands:
+ In order to run this project you need to type in a few commands:

 py manage.py migrate - will solve all the path problems and conflicts